vandemataram15aug1947/Design_and_Development_of_an_Isolated_Gate_Driver_Circuit/README.md

 ---

 ### Selecting $V_{CC}$ Capacitor
 The **$V_{CC}$ bypass capacitor** is crucial for maintaining a stable supply voltage to the gate driver, ensuring reliable operation during high-speed switching events.
 It acts as a **local energy storage device**, supplying current during transients and filtering out noise.
+Place the cpoacitor as close to the input power pins of the octacoupler as possible to minimize impedence.

 To achieve optimal performance, **Texas Instruments (TI)** recommends using **low-ESR and low-ESL, surface-mount, multi-layer ceramic capacitors (MLCCs)** with adequate **voltage ratings, temperature coefficients, and capacitance tolerances** to ensure stability under varying operating conditions.